m3o/org/design/store.md

 ## Overview

-For the majority of time microservices are considered stateless and storage is offloaded to a database but considering we provide a framework storage and distributed storage needs to be a core concern.
+For the majority of time microservices are considered stateless and storage is offloaded to a database.
+Considering that we provide a framework, storage and distributed storage needs to be a core concern.
 Micro provides a Store interface for key-value storage and a micro store service as the RPC layer abstraction.